 Activities : Birding, Culture, Hiking, Kayaking, Dedicated Solo Cabins

 Seattle was founded along the shores of Elliott Bay.
-Set sail from Fishermen's Terminal, transit the Hiram M. Chittenden Locks, and cruise the city’s picturesque waterfront before dropping anchor in a tucked away bay.
+Today, set sail via either the historic Hiram M. Chittenden Locks or picturesque Shilshole Bay and cruise along the city's shoreline before dropping anchor in a tucked away cove.

 The treats keep coming!
-With no paved roads or even ferry access, enjoy your day on picturesque Sucia Island, a Washington State Marine Park filled with hidden coves and bays and a total year-round population of four.
+With no paved roads or even ferry access, enjoy your day on picturesque Sucia Island, a Washington State Marine Park filled with hidden coves and bays.
 You feel a million miles away from it all, exploring the intertidal zone with your guides, hiking across the island, and kayaking in a protected bay.
 Weather permitting; there’s even a barbecue ashore.

 Shipboard accommodations; premium spirits, wine, beer; non-alcoholic beverages; transfers and baggage handling between airport/vessel on embark/disembark days; entry fees to national parks/preserves; from-the-ship adventure activities and equipment; all meals onboard the ship.
 Subject to change without notice.

 Airfare; optional activities; port fees and taxes; super-premium wine, beer and liquor; gratuities; travel insurance; fuel surcharge may apply.